Gaming monitors are often overlooked when talking about the most essential gaming gear.

 It comes with a stand which can be rotated and mounted, whichever you prefer.

-The quality is, for the most part, great.
+The quality is, for the most part, high.
 The monitor build frame looks and feels rock solid.
 However, the stand does feel a bit cheap but is not something we ever noticed or had any issues with.

 In general, the quality is more than you would usually get for this amount of money.